 The Poseidon Principles are consistent with the policies and ambitions of the International Maritime Organization, a UN agency responsible for regulating shipping globally, including its ambition for GHG emissions to peak as soon as possible and to reduce the total annual GHG emissions by at least 50% by 2050 compared to 2008.

-Currently, 28 financial institutions are Signatories to the Poseidon Principles, representing a bank loan portfolio to global shipping of approximately $185 billion – over 50% of the global ship finance portfolio.
-More banks are expected to join in the near future.
+Currently, 30 financial institutions are Signatories to the Poseidon Principles, representing a bank loan portfolio to global shipping of over 65% of the global ship finance portfolio.

 Signatories commit to implementing the Poseidon Principles in their internal policies, procedures, and standards and to work in partnership with their clients and partners on an ongoing basis to implement the Poseidon Principles.

 The Poseidon Principles are intended to evolve over time to include other issues where the collective influence of financial institutions can help improve the contribution the industry and its leaders can make to society.